izhangcd/DeepHF/README.md

 * biopython=1.71
 * viennarna=2.4.5

-It is worth noting that when the computing environment(e.g, the version of tensorflow or biopython) changes, the prediction results may change.
+It is worth noting that when the computing environment(e.g, the version of tensorflow or biopython) changes, the prediction results might change a little bit, but the main conclusion won't be affected.